-The extraordinarily popular exhibition was the brainchild of sculptor Michael O'Brien and opened to lines down the block.
-The show sold out daily and found its way to the pages of the New York Times, Wall Street Journal, People Magazine, CNN, and the Chicago Tribune among others.
+The exhibit will pay homage to Par Excellence (1988) conceived by Chicago artist Mike O'Brien with a special display of ephemera, newspaper clippings, photos, and a recreated hole by designer Annalee Koehn.
+The original exhibit sold out daily and found its way to the pages of the New York Times, Wall Street Journal, People Magazine, CNN, and the Chicago Tribune among others.
 The course went on tour to downstate Illinois before returning to Chicago as a rebranded commercial miniature golf course called ArtGolf.

 Artist-designed golf courses are now a popular addition to many Midwest museums such as the Walker Art Center, The Sheldon, and Nelson-Atkins Museum of Art, but Par Excellence is widely believed to be the first.

 Par Excellence Redux is curated by Colossal’s founder & editor-in-chief Christopher Jobson.